mongodb/docs/source/administration/replica-sets.rst

 .. seealso:: The ":ref:`Replica Reconfiguration Usage
    <replica-set-reconfiguration-usage>`" example revolves around
-   changing the priorities of the :js:data:`members` of a replica set.
+   changing the priorities of the :mjs:data:`members` of a replica set.

 .. _replica-set-procedure-change-oplog-size: